ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### Workload host list
 {: #vpc-vcf-ordering-wl-host-list}

+The workload domain is deployed as a cluster of vSphere ESXi hosts, which are managed by a vCenter Server instance.

 #### Number of workload hosts
 {: #vpc-vcf-ordering-wl-host-number}

-The workload domain is deployed as a cluster of vSphere ESXi hosts, which are managed by a vCenter Server instance.
-It requires a minimum of 3 hosts and can have a maximum of 25 hosts.
+The workload domain requires a minimum of 3 hosts and can have a maximum of 25 hosts.

 The quota for bare metal servers is 25 per account by default.
 To increase the quota for a resource, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {: note}